grafana/pyroscope/docs/sources/configure-client/aws-lambda.md

 The Pyroscope AWS Lambda Extension is a robust tool for profiling AWS Lambda functions, ensuring minimal latency impact.
 This profiling is essential for optimizing your functions.

-## Why Profile AWS Lambda Functions?
+## Why profile AWS Lambda functions?

 AWS Lambda functions, while powerful and flexible, can lead to significant costs if not managed efficiently.
 Serverless architectures, like AWS Lambda, can mask performance issues.